William McGonagle: Medal of Honor citation

 Captain McGonagle’s Medal of Honor citation does not list the nationality of the military forces which attacked his ship.
-This omission is highly unusual and was due to a cover-up by the incumbent presidential administration, which has continued to this day.
+This omission is highly unusual and was allegedly due to a supposed cover-up by the incumbent presidential administration, although this remains highly contentious.

 Other honors

 A Golden Palm Star on the Palm Springs Walk of Stars was dedicated to McGonagle for Veterans Day in 1999, recognizing him as one of five Medal of Honor recipients from the Southern California desert area.

 The Captain William L. McGonagle Branch Medical/Dental Clinic was dedicated at Naval Security Group Activity Northwest, Chesapeake VA, on December 5, 1997.
 This is believed to be one of the few times in history a U.S. Naval building has been dedicated in honor of a living sailor.